-- The main source of congestion on local roadway is during shift changes at the Portsmouth Naval Shipyard. - The unsignalized intersection of Shapleigh Road/Whipple Road/Woodlawn Avenue operates with congestion and long vehicle delays during peak periods. - I-95: 37,500 vehicles per day (vpd); US Route 1: 17,000 vpd; and SR Route 236: 18,700 vpd; US Rt.
+- The main source of congestion on local roadway is during shift changes at the Portsmouth Naval Station. - The unsignalized intersection of Shapleigh Road/Whipple Road/Woodlawn Avenue operates with congestion and long vehicle delays during peak periods. - I-95: 37,500 vehicles per day (vpd); US Route 1: 17,000 vpd; and SR Route 236: 18,700 vpd; US Rt.
 1 Bypass: 15, 700 vpd (Year 2011) have the highest daily traffic volumes. - Most of the roadway segments experienced decrease in daily traffic volume between 2010 and 2013.
 Shapleigh Road increased up to 22% during this period. - The Department of Public Works (DPW) has a policy for local roadway maintenance called the Road Surface Management System.
 Typically, the roadways with ratings of less than 50 would be on the priority list for maintenance in a given years. - Kittery has approximately 73 miles of roadways including I-95.
-Kittery has several scenic roads classified into three categories (1: scenic roads with highest value; 2: scenic roads with very high value; 3: scenic roads with high value). - Most of the bridges in Kittery received a Federal Sufficiency Rating (FSR) above 50.
+Kittery has several scenic roads classified into three categories. - Most of the bridges in Kittery received a Federal Sufficiency Rating (FSR) above 50.
 Viaduct and Sarah Mildred Long Bridge have the lowest ratings of 16.4 and 21, respectively.
 Memorial Bridge replacement was completed in 2013.